We respect your privacy.

 Moving to San Francisco: Your Relocation Guide

-It probably goes without saying but you need to understand the US tax system.
-It's not difficult to do and it's imperative to your having a hassle-free stay in San Francisco (or any other city for that matter).
+You need to understand the US tax system when you relocate to San Francisco from another country.
+It's not difficult to do and it's imperative to your new life in the city (or any other part of America, for that matter).
 They take taxes very seriously here and even a minor offense can lead to a very high penalty fee or possibly jail time.
-Generally, you get taxed on three things here: your income, your property, and the goods & services you purchase.
-As long as you understand how each of these taxes is imposed, you'll have no problem contributing your fair share.
+Generally, you get taxed on three things here: income, property, and goods & services you purchase.
+Your income tax, for example, follows an ascending system in which the higher your salary, the higher your tax rate.

 Moving to San Francisco: Your Relocation Guide